-The CATCH (Challenging Attitudes, Changing Horizons) Programme is an innovative new initiative being delivered in the areas of North Belfast and Lurgan/ Craigavon.
-Initially piloted by Co-operation Ireland with four schools in North Belfast in the Spring of 2013, CATCH now involves almost 400 young people who engage in a series of workshop which develop a positive sense of identity, cross-community contact and mutual understanding along with a sense of community engagement and social responsibility.
+The CATCH (Challenging Attitudes, Changing Horizons) Programme is a Co-operation Ireland flagship project delivered in the areas of North Belfast and Lurgan/ Craigavon.
+Since the initial pilot in the Spring of 2013, the project has gone from strength to strength and has involved over 600 young people.
+Through CATCH, participants engage in a series of workshops which develop a positive sense of identity, cross-community contact and mutual understanding along with a sense of community engagement and social responsibility.

 CATCH is about young people, making their voices heard in their community and being a force for positive change in those communities now and in the future.
-The project is being delivered across four schools in each of the two areas involved.
-These are Belfast Royal Academy, Edmund Rice College, Hazelwood College and St. Patrick’s College in North Belfast and in Lurgan the schools involved are Lismore Comprehensive, Lurgan Junior HS, St Mary’s HS and St Paul’s HS.
-Over a series of four workshops, the participants explore the following themes:
+In 2016-17 the project was delivered across four schools in each of the two areas involved.
+These were Belfast Boys Model School, Lurgan Junior High School, Mercy College, Belfast and St. Ronan's College, Lurgan.
+Over a series of six workshops, the participants explored the following themes:

 A unique feature of CATCH includes bringing a panel of local community leaders together to answer directly the questions that these young people have raised regarding the issues faced in their communities.